The Future of Bitcoin & Cryptocurrency: 2023 and Beyond

 About 320 million people, or 4.2% of the world's population, currently use cryptocurrencies.
 Most in the industry believe that this number could grow significantly by the end of the decade.
 According to Gartner, by 2024 at least 20 percent of large enterprises will use digital currencies to pay, store value, or pledge.

 More than that, many governments around the world are beginning to be loyal to cryptocurrencies.
 They are moving toward regulation rather than prohibition.
-And some, such as the Central African Republic of El Salvador, have made Bitcoin the official currency of the state.
+And some, such as the Central African Republic of El Salvador, have made Bitcoin the official currency of the state, increasing mainstream adoption.

 In recent years, Bitcoin's influence has led to changes in various industries.
 Most online companies have begun to accept crypto as payment.
 This has opened up an opportunity for small businesses to establish themselves in the marketplace.
 The impact of Bitcoin and cryptocurrencies in today's world is enormous.

-However, the transition to a new crypto-economy is not to be expected before one or two generations.
+However, the transition to mass adoption of a new crypto-economy is not to be expected before one or two generations.
 That is, not before 40 years.
 But it is today that we are witnessing the beginning of this financial revolution.

 Why Cryptocurrency May Not Be the Future of Money